Magic Cookie Bars

 This Magic Bar recipe is so simple to make, you literally need 7 ingredients (hence the name seven layer bars) that you just layer into a pan and bake.
 My grandma mixed the butter and graham cracker crumbs together in the bottom of the pan and then topped with the rest.

-2. Then just start layering.
+2. Start Layering.
 Sprinkle over the coconut, chocolate chips, butterscotch chips, and chopped walnuts.

-3. To finish evenly pour the can of sweetened condensed milk over the bars.
+3. Topping.
+To finish evenly pour the can of sweetened condensed milk over the bars.

-4. Bake for about 30 minutes until they are set and then let them cool completely before serving.
+4. Bake.
+Bake for about 30 minutes until they are set, the edges will be bubbling and golden brown.
+Remove from the oven and then let them cool completely before serving.

 Delicious magic bars just like grandma used to make